-Guidelines for packing a living room
+Packing guidelines for packing a living room

 Otherwise known as the family room, this is one area that has a special place in your heart.
 Thus, it should be treated with special care.
-It’s important to mention that a lot of the items that are considered as difficult to relocate belong in the living room, such as pianos.
+It’s important to mention that a lot of the items that are considered difficult to relocate belong in the living room, such as pianos.
 In that case, it would be good to consider finding a piano storage NYC unit for the time being.
 There are slim chances you will be able to move such a heavy item by yourself – let alone pack it.

 - Start by packing your electronics.
 Carefully unplug them and pay special attention to the cords.
 Wrap them with a rubber band and place them inside their containers, ideally the original box they came in.